 Restoring Coldstream Canyon

-Coldstream Canyon, located just west of the Town of Truckee, is a mecca for recreational users including backpackers, mountain bikers and bird watchers.
-However, this ecosystem is endangered.
-The canyon, which drains over 12 miles of rugged land surrounding Cold Creek has been degraded through past logging, road construction and gravel mining practices.
+Coldstream Canyon, located just west of the Town of Truckee, is a mecca for recreational users including backpackers, mountain bikers, and bird watchers.
+However, this ecosystem is in danger of being lost forever.
+The canyon, which drains over 12 miles of rugged land surrounding Cold Creek has been degraded through historical logging, road construction, and gravel mining practices.

-In partnership with California State Parks,we are now in the process of re-creating historical wetland habitat in areas impacted by gravel mining, improving drainage on improperly constructed roadways, and reestablishing the natural functions of the watershed by restoring an additional one-mile reach of stream channel.
+In partnership with California State Parks and other landowners, the Truckee River Watershed Council (TRWC) is now in the process of re-creating historical wetland habitat in areas impacted by gravel mining, improving drainage on improperly constructed roadways, and reestablishing the natural functions of the watershed.

-We have restored over 2,500 feet of stream channel and re-connected the floodplain to help enhance riparian habitat and reduce erosion.
-The primary waterbody, Cold Creek is bounded by the main east/west railroad line and is constricted by a giant culvert formed over the creek during railroad construction.
-What was once a dynamic alluvial fan now pulses tremendous amounts of sediment downstream during high flow events, degrading riparian habitat and causing heavy erosion along the streambanks.
-We’re fixing it
+To restore this canyon, we have restored over 2,500 feet of stream channel and re-connected floodplain areas to help enhance riparian habitat and reduce erosion.
+The primary waterbody, Cold Creek is bound by the main east/west railroad line and is constricted by a giant culvert formed over the creek during railroad construction.
+This constriction caused what was once a dynamic alluvial fan to pulse tremendous amounts of sediment downstream during high flow events, degrading riparian habitat and causing heavy erosion along the streambanks.
+To re-establish a slower, more meandering flowpath and reduce excess sediment and erosion, TRWC restored the habitat downstream of the culvert, removing excess fill material and re-introducing appropriate riparian vegetation to the area.

 Transforming the Health and Resiliency of our Watershed